Luligu/matterbridge/README.md

 Add your plugin logic in platform.ts:

 ### onStart(reason?: string)
 The method onStart() is where you have to create your MatterbridgeDevice and add all needed clusters and command handlers.

 The method is called when Matterbridge load the plugin.

 ### onConfigure()
 The method onConfigure() is where you can configure or initialize your device.

-The method is called when the platform is already commissioned.
+The method is called when the platform is commissioned.

 ### onShutdown(reason?: string)
 The method onShutdown() is where you have to eventually cleanup some resources.

 The method is called when Matterbridge is shutting down.